Backend Development: Update on Different Components & Functionalities

 API is a collection of clearly defined methods of communication that connect software, applications, databases, and services.
 Imagine being at a restaurant, and placing an order looking at the menu.
 From placing an order from the menu to getting the food made and delivered at your table, you need a service provider, a waiter in this case.
 An API is that waiter who takes your order/query from the website and delivers you the information you asked for.
 More specifically, an API is an interface created by the back-end developers that use databases to provide for the clients’ requirements.
 It plays an integral role in how server-side software designs are built, commonly replacing complicated programming to allow the software to communicate and data to be transferred.

 What happens when we shop?

-To connect all the dots, here’s an example of the main steps that happen when a client shops and makes a request to the server.
+To connect all the dots, here’s an example of the main steps that happen when the client shops and requests the server.